DataDog/documentation/content/en/developers/metrics/dogstatsd_metrics_submission.md

   text: "Introduction to DogStatsD"
 - link: "developers/metrics/metrics_type"
   tag: "Documentation"
-  text: "Discover Datadog metric types."
+  text: "Datadog Metric Types"
 ---

 While StatsD accepts only metrics, DogStatsD accepts all three of the major Datadog data types: metrics, events, and service checks.
-This section shows typical use cases for metrics split down by metric types, and introduces [sampling rates](#sample-rates) and [metric tagging](#metrics-tagging) options specific to DogStatsD.
+This section shows typical use cases for metrics split down by metric types, and introduces [sampling rates](#sample-rates) and [metric tagging](#metric-tagging) options specific to DogStatsD.

 [COUNT](#count), [GAUGE](#gauge), and [SET](#set) metric types are familiar to StatsD users. `TIMER` from StatsD is a sub-set of `HISTOGRAM` in DogStatsD.
 Additionally, you can submit [HISTOGRAM](#histogram) and [DISTRIBUTION](#distribution) metric types using DogStatsD.